IsShems/React-native/Navigation/README.md

 # Homework Navigation
 Purpose of the task: Creating a mobile application using Expo CLI and the React Navigation library.
-Developed three pages using layout and implemented Keyboard Avoiding View to improve user experience. - https://www.figma.com/file/LTn0bZjWnrcL6GOtDDHi7q/Basic-mobile-app-design-(Community)?node-id=2%3A2&mode=dev
+Developed three pages using layout and implemented Keyboard Avoiding View to improve user experience. - [the design] (https://www.figma.com/file/LTn0bZjWnrcL6GOtDDHi7q/Basic-mobile-app-design-(Community)?node-id=2%3A2&mode=dev)
 Instructions:

 # Installing Expo CLI: